Just for You.

 The operator assumes no responsibility for the content and availability of third-party websites that are accessed via external links from this information offering.
 The publisher expressly distances himself from all content that may be relevant under criminal or liability law or that violates common decency.

-When requesting content from this website, no access data is saved.
+When requesting content from this website, no access data is directly saved.

 If the opportunity for the input of personal or business data (e-mail addresses, name, addresses) is given, the input of this data takes place voluntarily.